eclipse-cdt/cdt-lsp/README.md

 1. Download the latest Developer Build of Eclipse for C/C++ Developers or Eclipse for Embedded C/C++ Developers using the [Eclipse installer](https://www.eclipse.org/downloads/packages/installer) or downloading and extracting the latest release available on [eclipse.org](https://www.eclipse.org/downloads/packages/release/).
 2. Add to your Available Software Sites and install *C/C++ LSP Support* in the *Eclipse CDT LSP* Category and restart Eclipse from one of these p2 sites:
     - For latest release: `https://download.eclipse.org/tools/cdt/releases/cdt-lsp-latest`
-    - For current master branch continuous build: `https://download.eclipse.org/tools/cdt/builds/cdt-lsp/master/`
+    - For current main branch continuous build: `https://download.eclipse.org/tools/cdt/builds/cdt-lsp/main/`
 3. [Install Pre-requisites](#install-pre-requisites) listed below
 4. [Create a CMake project](#create-an-example-cmake-project) or [import an existing](#import-an-existing-project) project following guidelines below
 5. [Enable the LSP based C/C++ Editor](#activating-lsp-based-cc-editor) following instructions above.